Aliasmk/aliasmk.github.io/_posts/2022-12-16-version-control-for-pcb-design.md

 caption="Making our first commit to the SVN Repository" alttext="A screenshot of the SVN commit window."%}

 We didn't check off the backup folder or the .kicad_prl file.
 This means that any changes to the files in the backup folder or the .kicad_prl file will not be captured during commits, nor will they appear when anyone else checks out the SVN repository.
-This is okay - we don't need to store their changes in the repo because the .kicad_prl will regenerate, and the backups are only for short term use if KiCAD crashes and we forgot to save.
+This is okay - we don't need to store their changes in the repository because the .kicad_prl will regenerate, and the backups are only for short term use if KiCAD crashes and we forgot to save.
 For long term use, our commits will take care of backing up major changes.

 Lets say our requirements changed and we actually need two LEDs.
 Let's update the circuit now to add a second resistor and LED.
 When finished, save and close the file.
 Commit again, as described above.